Post

 sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm

-Referring to the NVIDIA driver installation guide provided by RPM Fusion, activate the rpmfusion-nonfree-tainted repository and then install the akmod-nvidia-open package:
+Refer to the NVIDIA driver installation guide provided by RPM Fusion, and install the akmod-nvidia package.

 1